A wine is far more than its flavors, aromas, and other physical attributes. It is also the integrity of its story.

 It may have been a bit of romanticism at the start, but Coterie's founders, Shala and Kyle Loudon, were hooked the first day they worked at a small winery.
 Shala, whose family has a history with wine in Italy, and Kyle, a lifelong foodie, envisioned a future inspired by their pasts.
 Plenty of points test your resolve when you create a winery from scratch, but the spiritual sway of the land and wine are strong in California.
 These feelings run deep.

 The word "coterie" itself embodies a community of shared interests and tastes.
 The winery's letterpress-evocative labels convey the care and craftsmanship behind this ethos.
-Coterie's location and winery are a further reflection of this spirit, and another example of believing in the unconventional.
-The winery is located in a neighborhood setting near downtown San Jose, where it transformed an old warehouse into a beautiful place for wine.
+Coterie's location and winery are a further reflection of this spirit, and are other examples of believing in the unconventional.
+The winery is nestled in a cozy neighborhood near downtown San Jose, where it transformed an old warehouse into a beautiful place for wine.

 You can't make a great wine without great grapes, and to make wine from great grapes is to be inextricably tied to the seasons, the places, and the people that bring them to fruition.
 You feel deeply the calm and quiet of winter, the rejuvenation of spring, and the vitality of summer.
 Then, as harvest arrives in the fall, there is the anticipation of what lies ahead from what nature set in motion seasons before.

 Coterie does not simply buy grapes at the end of the summer.
 Its relationships with its growers, and the vineyards under their exceptional care, are cultivated and measured in years, not financial yardsticks.
 Sometimes there is a formal contract, but more often there is simply a handshake, or a wink and a nod in the vineyard.
 Every harvest has its own rhythm, and the rhythm of each harvest is remembered for years to come, be it the frenetic harvest of 2011 or the relative equanimity of 2018.